 Jeni served for a decade as the Head of the BFA Playwriting Program for Playwrights Horizons Theatre School at NYU's Tisch School of the Arts.
 Other teaching assignments have include Franklin Pierce University, Primary Stages Einhorn Performing Arts School and Rattlestick Playwrights Theater.

 Jeni teaches Scripting at Stonecoast, the University of Southern Maine's low-residency MFA in Creative Writing Program.
 She is member of the Dramatists Guild of America and the National Theatre Conference, where she served on the Board of Trustees for six years.
 She is currently on the Board of Open Sky, a conservatory-based acting program serving incarcerated individuals in the NH State Prison System.

-In addition to her work in the theater, Jeni serves on the Board of Directors for Fleischer Studios, Inc., where she also serves Historian and Director of Digital Media, and is a freelance web designer who also creates and manages content and edits video.
+In addition to her work in the theater, Jeni serves on the Board of Directors for Fleischer Studios, Inc., where she also serves Historian and Vice President of Digital Media.
+She is a freelance web designer who also creates and manages content and edits video.

 "Jeni is not afraid to take on our most serious concerns and challenge us to examine where we have failed to be a courageous people.
 Her command of political satire is something so rarely seen in our theater that it literally feels foreign to us."